 Courts and formal lawsuits are not the only option for people and businesses involved in contract disputes.
 The parties can agree to have a mediator review a contract dispute, or may agree to binding arbitration of a contract dispute.

 Business owners enter into contracts quite often, sometimes verbally.
-But if you have a particularly high-stakes contract or need help drafting a contract that will be used more than once, it may be a good idea to consult with a business and commercial law attorney before signing on the dotted line.
+But if you have a particularly high-stakes contract or need help drafting a contract that will be used more than once, it may be a good idea to consult with a small business attorney before signing on the dotted line.
 Get started today with a free review of your particular matter.